-Great Cities have Great Parks!
-Future growth in Fairfax County will be concentrated in growth areas such as Tysons Corner, central Springfield, Merrifield, Annandale, Richmond Highway and Bailey's Crossroads.
+Future development in Fairfax County will be concentrated in growth areas such as Tysons, Reston, central Springfield, Merrifield, Annandale, Seven Corners, Bailey's Crossroads, and Richmond Highway.
 The increasing urbanization requires that the existing suburban park system be supplemented by parks that are more suitable for the unique urban context.
-Urban parks will provide appropriate elements to enhance the urban landscape and provide varied leisure opportunities.
+Urban parks will provide appropriate elements to enhance the urban landscape, create a sense of place, promote community building, and allow for varied leisure opportunities.